EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 Near the end of the call, remind the candidate of the next steps.
 Ask them if they have any final questions.

-Make note of any follow up tasks you may want to do.
-These can be anything that will help you decide on whether or not to advance the candidate to the next phase.
+Make note of any follow up tasks you may want to do before deciding to bring them in for an interview.
+These could be calling references, reviewing work samples, confirming details of employment you didn't have at hand for the candidate, etc.

 <details open>
 <summary>📝 <b>Expectation Setting Notes: Jessie</b> [Sean]</summary>